-(1) Includes distributions attributable to the period and received during or promptly following such period.

-- (2) Includes unrealized losses of \$18.6 million, \$30.8 million and \$0.9 million from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units in 2022, 2021 and 2020, respectively.
-Also includes unrealized gains of \$24.4 million and \$0.1 million, and an unrealized loss of \$0.3 million, from the valuation of our commodity derivative transactions (excluding fair value hedges) in 2022, 2021, and 2020, respectively. - (3) 2022 includes \$32.0 million in cash receipts associated with the sale of the Independence Hub platform by our 80% owned unrestricted subsidiary (as defined under our credit agreement), Independence Hub, LLC.
-2021 includes \$70.0 million in cash receipts associated with principal repayments on our previously owned NEJD pipeline not included in income.
-2020 includes cash payments received from our NEJD pipeline of \$48.0 million not included in income and distributions from our Free State pipeline of \$22.5 million not included in income, both of which are defined as unrestricted subsidiaries under our credit agreement. - (4) Includes the difference in timing of cash receipts from customers during the period and the revenue we recognize in accordance with GAAP on our related contracts. - (5) Includes PIK distributions and accretion on the redemption feature attributable to each period, and valuation adjustments to the redemption feature as the associated preferred units were redeemed during the year ended December 31, 2022.
-Refer to Note 11 for details.
+- (1) Includes distributions attributable to the period and received during or promptly following such period. - (2) 2023 includes unrealized losses of \$36.7 million from the valuation of our commodity derivative transactions (excluding fair value hedges).
+2022 includes unrealized gains of \$24.4 million from the valuation of our commodity derivative transactions (excluding fair value hedges) and unrealized losses of \$18.6 million from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units.
+2021 includes unrealized gains of \$0.1 million from the valuation of our commodity derivative transactions (excluding fair value hedges) and unrealized losses of \$30.8 million from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units. - (3) 2022 includes \$32.0 million in cash receipts associated with the sale of the Independence Hub platform by our 80% owned unrestricted subsidiary (as defined under our credit agreement), Independence Hub, LLC.
+2021 includes \$70.0 million in cash receipts associated with principal repayments on our previously owned NEJD pipeline not included in income. - (4) Includes the difference in timing of cash receipts from customers during the period and the revenue we recognize in accordance with GAAP on our related contracts. - (5) 2022 includes PIK distributions and accretion on the redemption feature of our Alkali Holdings preferred units, and valuation adjustments to the redemption feature as the associated Alkali Holdings preferred units were redeemed during the year ended December 31, 2022.
+2021 includes PIK distributions and accretion on the redemption feature attributable to our Alkali Holdings preferred units.
+Refer to Note 12 for additional information.

-14. Transactions with Related Parties
+15. Transactions with Related Parties